ninuljaja/SWE3643-Fall2024-Project/README.md

 ![alt text](image-6.png)

 **Running Tests**
+1. Open a new command line and navigate to the root directory of a repository

-8. To execute tests run:
+2. To execute tests run:
 ```bash
 mvn test
 ```